-For the past five years, the Christie’s International Real Estate Index has categorized and ranked the world’s top performing luxury property markets by assessing and synthesizing several quantitative market dynamics on an annualized basis.
+For the past five years, the Christie’s International Real Estate Luxury Index has categorized and ranked the world’s top performing luxury property markets by assessing and synthesizing several quantitative market dynamics on an annualized basis.
 In 2015, we expanded our Index rankings to measure not only the top 10 most “luxurious” cities for real estate (Luxury Index), but also the top 10 “hottest” performing prime property markets (Luxury Thermometer).

-For the first time ever, Hong Kong leads as the world’s top ranking city for luxury real estate:
+In 2017 for the first time ever, Hong Kong leads as the world’s top ranking city for luxury real estate:

 The city-state takes the crown despite new stamp duties that were introduced in December to manage the limited supply of real estate and curb rising property prices.
 Despite these measures, there still appears to be significant demand for premium real estate in the city, particularly in the top echelons, which saw continued demand from mainland Chinese buyers seeking to hedge against yuan depreciation.

-Another to drop in this year’s Index rankings is Miami, moving to tenth from seventh place.
+Another to drop in this year’s Luxury Index rankings is Miami, moving to tenth from seventh place.
 A decline in luxury sales activity, an influx of new development condos, and a steep increase in inventory supply has impacted the market.
 Well-priced Miami properties are still selling based on existing demand, which remains significant though diminished, but price reductions are becoming more commonplace in the coastal city.

 Also notable in this year’s Index rankings is the upward movement of Toronto and San Francisco.
 Both cities placed on our 2016 Luxury Thermometer list, revealing that market momentum often has a flow-on effect on house prices and high-end inventory.